 You can insert several parts at a time onto the board.
 Parts should be pressed flush to the top of the board.
-The exception are the transistors which should stand off the board by about 1/8" due to their three legged nature.
+The exception is the transistors, which should stand off the board by about 1/8", due to their three legged nature.
 Once you insert the part, kink one of the leads over slightly to keep it from falling out of the board when you flip the board over to solder.

 The .1 uF caps used in the kit have formed leads, so these will not sit quite flush to the board.
-Several of the disc caps have lead spacing larger than the pads on the board.
-You can reform these leads with your pliers so they will sit flush to the board.
+Several of the DISC caps have lead spacing larger than the pads on the board.
+These leads you can reform with your pliers so they will sit flush to the board.